 Delmon Young is suspended for 50 games by the International League for throwing a bat which hit a replacement umpire in the chest.
 The Devil Rays' top prospect, the brother of Tiger star Dmitri Young, was selected as the minor league player of the year by Baseball America in 2005.

-On his 22nd birthday, Jarrod Saltalamacchia makes his major league debut.
+Jarrod Saltalamacchia, on his 22nd birthday, makes his major league debut.
 With 14 letters in his last name, the Braves backstop has the longest surname in baseball history, besting 15 other major leaguers who played with 13 letters in their family name.